Employment income (annual income)

 The taxable base for employment income is equal to total remuneration less expenditures (i.e. employee’s social security contributions) and applicable personal allowances (see the Deductions section).

 Tax rates applicable to the annual taxable base for employment income are provided in the Taxes on personal income section.
-Monthly tax bands are provided in the table below.
+Monthly tax brackets are provided in the table below.

 Tax liability is further increased for municipal tax.